 Matthew D. Wohl

 Jerry Pyatt is proud to be a second-generation Doe Run employee and to spend his entire career with the company.
 He gained valuable first-hand experience across the company’s operations with roles in the laboratory, at Resource Recycling, in mining and milling, and overseeing smelter operations; ultimately rising to COO before becoming president and CEO in 2013.
-Jerry leads our nine-person Executive Team that sets the company’s vision, mission and strategy.
+Jerry leads our Executive Team that sets the company’s vision, mission and strategy.

 The ability to motivate positive change within Doe Run and the industry defines Jerry’s career.